Current

 Google Scholar: https://scholar.google.com/citations?user=VRxeV5YAAAAJ&hl=en

 Juhyung (Jay) Park was born in the Republic of Korea (South Korea).
 He completed his Bachelor's and Master's degrees in Electrical and Computer Engineering at the University of Seoul (UOS) in 2017 and 2019, respectively.
 He then earned his PhD in Electrical and Computer Engineering in 2023 from Seoul National University (SNU) under the supervision of Professor Jeonghun Kwak.
 During his PhD, he was awarded a prestigious grant from the National Research Foundation (NRF) of Korea for his research on wearable organic thermoelectric generators, a grant given to only 300 recipients nationwide.
 After serving one year as a post-doctoral researcher at SNU, he moved to Belgium in October 2024 to work as a post-doctoral researcher in the group of Professor Francisco Molina-Lopez at KU Leuven.
+In Feburary 2025 he has been awarded Marie Skłodowska-Curie Actions (MSCA) Postdoctoral fellowship.
 His research has focused on molecular doping, charge transport physics, and the structure-property relationships of conjugated polymers, as well as organic thermoelectric devices for sustainable energy solutions.
 His ultimate goal is to extend the fundamentals of these organic thermoelectric materials and devices to realize fully self-powered IoT devices and microelectronics.

 Michael Ng